 Indeed, Stephen Mallinder’s surrealist second album ‘Um Dada’ was only released in 2019.

 But it rekindled interest in his first solo record ‘Pow Wow’ from 1982.
 Ice Machine, a new sub-label of the Canadian electro imprint Suction Records is reissuing an expanded deluxe edition of that debut.

 This new version of ‘Pow Wow’ now includes the trippy dub excursion of ‘Temperature Drop’ and the more motorik ‘Cool Down’ from the 12 inch single that came out on Fetish Records in 1981 prior to the album, as well as a recreation of the original iconic Neville Brody designed artwork, painstakingly recreated using scans of the original.

-Reflecting on more than four decades in the music business, Stephen Mallinder spoke to The Electricity Club about his solo work, his CABARET VOLTAIRE years and much more.
+Reflecting on more than four decades in the music business, Stephen Mallinder spoke about his solo work, his CABARET VOLTAIRE years and much more.

 Musically it was a chance to do things on my own, it was an experiment to play everything myself.
 We had a studio, Western Works, I had the opportunity and so used the downtime during the night to try things out.
 They were never intended to be embryonic Cabs tracks because we had a different way of working.
 We were very collaborative and the tracks were made with us all together – it was never a case of individuals writing a piece and the others adding their names – we worked as a group from initiation to completion.

 What would have been your equipment set up at this time at Western Works?